askrella/askrella-llm/README.md

 ## Ingesting Documents

-Creates a new collection of documents.
+Create a new collection of documents.
 The collection name is used to identify the collection in future requests.

-POST `/collection/<collection>`
+**POST** `/collection/<collection>`

 Request payload example: